A general multi-scale description of metastable adaptive motion across fitness valleys: Proofs

 We prove that, if the initial conditions of our process satisfy the assumptions of an asymptotic ESC, all living traits in $V_\alpha(\v)$ get arbitrarily close to their equilibrium size within a finite time.
 This equilibrium size preserves the orders of population sizes and is of the form

 for some $a_v\in \R_+$, which can be calculated precisely.
 The populations of living traits stay close to these equilibrium sizes as long as no new trait arises and reaches a size at which it can influence the population sizes of other traits, i.e.\ a size of order $K^{1/\alpha}$.
-To this extend, we define the stopping time
+To this extend, we recall the definition of the stopping time